jfm-so/piWallet/README.md

 Bitcoin Talk: https://bitcointalk.org/index.php?topic=911212

 Whats New:
+- QR Codes for Addresses

 - Google 2 Factor Auth

 - Support Pin - A support button has been added that gives instructions to email the wallet's support team.
 In additon, a Support Key is shown in the top left corner.
 The support key is unique to there account and can be used to verify the the owner of that account.
 The support key changes if the user resets his/her password.

 Coming Soon:
-- login rate limiting

 - Bug Fix: Prevent Over Withdrawing account because of TX Fee
-- API
+- API (before 2016)
-- QR code support

 Planned Features: